mmesh/docs/docs/platform/reference/workflow.yml.md

 ---
-title: Workflow Configuration Reference
+title: "Workflow Configuration Reference"
-description: Learn how to configure a mmesh workflow using a declarative YAML file.
-This is the complete reference of the configuration options supported.
+description: "Learn how to configure a mmesh workflow using a declarative YAML file.
+This is the complete reference of the configuration options supported."
 ---

 # Workflow Configuration Reference